 In this article, we’ll explore a few types of foundations to consider for your building, the benefits of each, and which is best for your construction project.

-Poured Concrete Slab
+Concrete Slab Foundation

 Also known as “slab-on-grade” foundations and “monolithic” concrete pads, these are flat slabs of concrete poured into one single piece on the ground.
-Newly poured concrete takes about twenty-eight days to fully cure, however it’s strong enough to start framing about a week after installation.
+Newly poured concrete takes about twenty-eight days to fully cure, but it’s strong enough to start framing about a week after installation.

-This type of foundation is a simple and fairly quick installation process when done correctly.
+Concrete slab foundations have a simple and fairly quick installation process and are one of the most common choices for carports and garages.
 Concrete is also fire and termite-resistant, making it a long-lasting and reliable option.

 The average concrete slab has a thickness of four to eight inches, depending on your local building codes.
 For heavier vehicles, such as for parking RVs, requirements for slabs may be up to six inches thick.